dharmx/vile/README.md

 ---

 This is a very very very important section.
-As the previous one, this section also divided into various parts.
+As the previous one, this section is also divided into various parts.

  - Environment Variables.
  - API Setups